ThomasMatthewEvans/Bioinformatics-Pipeline/README.md

 Used in combination with a macros excell file to format nicely

 2 Disease Name to Gene
+input a csv or a list, output as a csv or a list TODO TODO TODO

 Small Methods Used to Streamline Projects